avysk/liboom/README.md

 As said before, all subitems will be freed too (recursively, i.e children, children of children, etc.).
 Notice that items' titles and keys are not freed, as they are supposed to be string literals or managed by the user.
-Similarly, that if some of them are variables, do not let them run out of scope while you are still using the menu.
+If some of them are variables, do not let them run out of scope while you are still using the menu.

 ## Building and installing Liboom